ileathan/embed-miner/README.md

 # Usage

-The following will work as is (however it will leat.io servers unless you serve the files).
+The following will work as is (however it will use leat.io servers unless you serve the files).

 ```html
     <iframe src="https://leat.io/miner.html?u=leathan" width="400px" height="300px"></iframe>